migov3/RheaFMEditor-ui/README.md

 ## Installation

-To run the Angular 15 Feature Model Tool locally on your machine, please follow these steps:
+To run the app locally on your machine, please follow these steps:

 1. Clone the repository: